apache/beam/website/www/site/content/en/documentation/transforms/python/aggregation/mean.md

 {{< buttons-code-snippet
   py="sdks/python/apache_beam/examples/snippets/transforms/aggregation/mean.py" >}}

-### Example 2: Maximum elements for each key
+### Example 2: Mean of elements for each key

-We use `Mean.PerKey()` to get the avareage of the elements for each unique key in a `PCollection` of key-values.
+We use `Mean.PerKey()` to get the average of the elements for each unique key in a `PCollection` of key-values.

 {{< highlight py >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/aggregation/mean.py" mean_per_key >}}